Are you looking to get a little extra money back from the IRS this year? If so, you may be eligible for the Earned Income Credit (EIC).

-Individuals receive a tax credit that can be claimed on Form 1040 which is a percentage of the individual’s earnings up to a certain maximum limit.
+Individuals receive a tax credit that can be claimed on Form 1040, which is a percentage of the individual’s earnings up to a specific maximum limit.

-Who Qualifies for the Earned Income Credit?
+How do You Qualify for the Earned Income Credit?

-- have a valid social security number.
+- Have a valid social security number.
 All members of the family must have a social security number to qualify.

-- file under the following filing status:
+- File under the following filing status: